Oddments: Background and recording

 Oddments was announced on 14 January 2014, with "Vegemite" serving as the album's lead single.
 Lead vocalist Stu Mackenzie said that the song was "probably the most literal song [he's] ever written".
 Oddments consists of outtakes from the band's prior releases, with the album serving as a way to compile the songs without necessarily adhering to a sound or theme as the band had done up until that point; the oddment nature of the songs (being leftovers from previous albums) gave the album its name.
-The album opener "Alluda Majaka" refers to and features an audio sample of the Tollywood 1995 film of the same name.
+The album opener "Alluda Majaka" refers to and features an audio sample of the 1995 Telugu film of the same name.
 During production of the album, Mackenzie's laptop was stolen with the masters for several tracks on the album alongside a majority of the tracks from The Murlocs' debut album Loopholes, forcing both bands to rerecord the lost material.